sanikommu-bhanu/edvia/docs/DATA_MODEL.md

 | `schoolId` | string | |
 | `classTeacherOf` | string \| null | classId, or null for subject-only staff |

+**Access:** there is deliberately no `teachers` rule in `firestore.rules`, so the catch-all denies it to every client in both directions.
+Staff names already reach the browser where they are actually needed — on timetable rows (`classSubjects.teacherName`) and class records (`classes.classTeacherName`) — so opening a school-wide staff directory would add read surface with no consumer.
+It is readable server-side through the Admin SDK.

-The staff roster is the single source for timetable rows, assignment authors and class-teacher labels, and `schoolAnalytics.totalTeachers` is **derived by counting it** rather than typed in.
+The staff roster is the single source for those timetable rows, assignment authors and class-teacher labels, and `schoolAnalytics.totalTeachers` is **derived by counting it** rather than typed in.